domaindrivendev/Swashbuckle.AspNetCore/README.md

 ## Swashbuckle, ApiExplorer, and Routing

-Swashbuckle relies heavily on `ApiExplorer`, the API metadata layer that ships with ASP.NET Core.
-If you're using the `AddMvc(...)` helper methods to bootstrap the MVC stack, then API Explorer will be automatically registered and Swashbuckle will work without issue.
+Swashbuckle relies heavily on [`ApiExplorer`][api-explorer], the API metadata layer that ships with ASP.NET Core.
+If you're using the `AddMvc(...)` helper methods to bootstrap the MVC stack, then API Explorer will be automatically registered and Swashbuckle.AspNetCore should work without issue.

 However, if you're using `AddMvcCore(...)` for a more paired-down MVC stack, you'll need to explicitly add the API Explorer services: